 - cbs the default, circular binary segmentation (CBS).
 This method performed best in our benchmarking on mid-size target panels and exomes.
-Depends on the R package DNAcopy. - flasso Fused Lasso, reported by some users to perform best on exomes, whole genomes, and some target panels.
-Significantly faster than CBS, but the current implementation cannot be parallelized over multiple CPUs.
+Requires the R package DNAcopy. - flasso Fused Lasso, reported by some users to perform best on exomes, whole genomes, and some target panels.
+Sometimes faster than CBS, but the current implementation cannot be parallelized over multiple CPUs.
 Beyond identifying breakpoints, additionally performs significance testing to distinguish CNAs from regions of neutral copy number, so large swathes of the output may have log2 values of exactly 0.
-Depends on the R package cghFLasso. - haar a pure-Python implementation of HaarSeg, a wavelet-based method.
+Requires the R package cghFLasso. - haar a pure-Python implementation of HaarSeg, a wavelet-based method.
 Very fast and performs reasonably well on small panels, but tends to over-segment large datasets. - hmm (experimental) a 3-state Hidden Markov Model suitable for most samples.
-Faster than CBS, slower but more accurate than Haar.
-Depends on the Python package hmmlearn, as do the next two methods. - hmm-tumor (experimental) a 5-state HMM suitable for finer-grained segmentation of good-quality tumor samples.
+Faster than CBS, and slower but more accurate than Haar.
+Requires the Python package hmmlearn, as do the next two methods. - hmm-tumor (experimental) a 5-state HMM suitable for finer-grained segmentation of good-quality tumor samples.
 In particular, this method can detect focal amplifications within a larger-scale, smaller-amplitude copy number gain, or focal deep deletions within a larger-scale hemizygous loss.
 Training this model takes a bit more CPU time than the simpler hmm method. - hmm-germline (experimental) a 3-state HMM with fixed amplitude for the loss, neutral, and gain states corresponding to absolute copy numbers of 1, 2, and 3.
 Suitable for germline samples and single-cell sequencing of samples with mostly-diploid genomes that are not overly aneuploid. - none simply calculate the weighted mean log2 value of each chromosome arm.
 Useful for testing or debugging, or as a baseline for benchmarking other methods.

 The first two methods use R internally, and to use them you will need to have R and the R package dependencies installed (i.e. DNAcopy, cghFLasso).
 If you installed CNVkit with conda as recommended, these should have been installed for you automatically.
-If you installed the R packages in a nonstandard location, you can specify this location with --rlibpath.
+If you installed the R packages in a nonstandard or non-default location, you can specify the location of the right Rscript executable you want to use with --rscript-path.